 What is Cash Value Life Insurance?

-A portion of the premiums paid go toward the cost of insurance, while the remaining amount gets deposited into the policy’s cash value account.
+In the early years, the bulk of the premiums paid for the insurance and administrative costs.
+Over time, as the cash value grows, less money is needed to cover the insurer’s mortality risk.
+This allows more funds to be deposited into the policy’s cash value account.
 This account earns interest at either a fixed or variable rate, depending on the type of policy.

 If any cash value remains upon the death of the insured, it goes back to the insurance company.
 Beneficiaries receive only the policy’s death benefit payout.